kolov/bonito/README.md

 Start with `bonito --help`

+    USAGE:
+        bonito [global options] command [command options] [arguments...]

 		COMMANDS:
-        sometest  used during develpment for random tests.
-Ignore. list      list all snapshots or droplets
-        shutdown
-        up        starts a droplet from a snapshot help, h   Shows a list of commands or help for one command
+				 list      lists all snapshots, droplets or keys shutdown  Stops, archives and deletes a droplet up        starts a droplet from a snapshot help, h   Shows a list of commands or help for one command

 		GLOBAL OPTIONS:
 			 --token value, -t value  Authentication token.
 Must be provided here or as [$DO_TOKEN_BONITO] --help, -h               show help
 			 --version, -v            print the version

 First, you need a Digital Ocean authorization token.
 See [https://cloud.digitalocean.com/settings/api/tokens](https://cloud.digitalocean.com/settings/api/tokens) dor details.